appsquickly/typhoon/README.md

  management (values that get converted to the required type at runtime).
 * Application assembly - the wiring of dependencies and configuration management - is all encapsulated in a convenient document.
-* Encourages polymorphism and makes it easy to have multiple implementations of a base-class or protocol.
+* Encourages polymorphism and makes it easy to have multiple implementations of the same base-class or protocol.
  For example, let's say you have a music store application that depends on a payment engine.
-You could define both a master-card payment engine or a visa payment engine.
+Spring-style makes it easy to define both a master-card payment engine or a visa payment engine.
 * Supports dependency injection by type (definitions satisfying a class or protocol) as well as by reference.
-* Also supports "annotation" (aka Macro) and code style injection.
+* Also supports "annotation" (aka Macro) and code/DSL style injection.

 ###Isn't Objective-C a dynamic language?